 Grab some starters from your local nursery and get them in the ground right away.
 Most lettuce is ready to eat in 45 to 55 days.
 Lettuce makes a great garden border (think boxwood here), and if you space your plantings a few weeks apart, you will stagger your harvest times.

-Carrots are such a beginners garden basic most stay away from this easy to grow vegetable.
-Put your gardening pride on hold a second and think back to how good your homegrown carrots taste right out of the garden.
+Another healthy vegetable to plant in fall is Carrot.
+They are such a beginner’s garden basic most stay away from this easy to grow vegetable.
+Put your gardening pride on hold for a second and think back to how good your homegrown carrots taste right out of the garden.

 Carrots are difficult to transplant so starting with seeds is essential.
 Thin your carrots when they get two inches high, to one inch apart.
 After two more weeks thin them to three to four inches apart.
 Use Jain Mini Pep emitterline to grow the best tasting carrots while keeping your inputs, like water and fertilizer at a minimum.